By public transport

 All other patients living outside Lincolnshire should speak to their own GP practice about their transport requirements.
 Some GP practices also offer a volunteer driver service to transport patients to their outpatient appointments at our hospitals.
 Please check with your local GP to see if they provide this service.
 You can find out who your local practise is by using the NHS GP location service.

 The Royal Voluntary Service may be able to help you get out and about with their community transport, including taking you to hospital appointments.

 For more information, visit the Royal Voluntary Service website, or call either 01522 300506 or 01522 305313.

-If you are dropping someone off at the hospital we have allocated drop off points.
-Three of these points can be found just outside the main entrance and one outside day surgery.
+If you are dropping someone off at the hospital we have allocated drop off points, located near to all entrances to the hospital.